 In Guinea, the median age at marriage among women 20-49 years old is 16, one-quarter of women aged 20-49 were married by age 15, and 85 percent of women aged 20-49 were married by age 20.

-Pathfinder’s technical and program management team are providing technical support, ongoing mentoring, and supervision to contribute to the strengthening of the responsiveness of the health systems to adolescents and youth and further develop the capacity of local partners in AYSRH technical strategies, program implementation, and monitoring.
+Pathfinder recently opened an office in Guinea to address the many sexual and reproductive health problems faced by youth by capitalizing on the current momentum around sexual and reproductive health and family planning in the region.
+The Pathfinder team is providing technical support, ongoing mentoring, and supervision to contribute to the strengthening of the responsiveness of the health systems to adolescents and youth and further develop the capacity of local partners in AYSRH technical strategies, program implementation, and monitoring.

 Pathfinder is laying the groundwork to address the great need for contraception and sexual and reproductive health services in West Africa, a region with some of the lowest contraceptive prevalence rates and highest maternal mortality in Africa.